ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/3- Create an AI Product Business Proposal/README.md

 - Shall we buy or collect the data?
 - Where and how to collect the data?
 - Are there any PII (Personally-Identifying Information) issues?
-- Is there data sensitivity issues?
+- Are there data sensitivity issues?
 - What is the cost of collecting the data?
 - Is there any bias in the data?